laysakura/serde-encrypt/README.md

   - Serialization / Deserialization impls.
   - RNG singleton impls.

-Also, `[serde-encrypt-sgx](https://github.com/laysakura/serde-encrypt-sgx) crate` is available in separate repository.
+[`serde-encrypt-sgx` crate](https://github.com/laysakura/serde-encrypt-sgx) is also available in separate repository.
 It's in the same layer as `serde-encrypt`.

 In order to use serde with Rust SGX SDK, people should use forked version [serde-sgx](https://github.com/mesalock-linux/serde-sgx/).